phaedryx/eyeo/README.md

-# eyeo
+# Eyeo.js
-Reserving my seat for the next fork
+Reserving my seat now for the eventual fork